+After Drop-Add Deadline.
+To withdraw from a course after the end of the drop-add period, a student should contact the program advisor.

+Withdrawal from the University

-To withdraw from a course after the end of the drop-add period, a student should contact the registrar for instructions.
-To withdraw from the University, a student should contact the academic retention coordinator who is located in the Gardner Center.
+To withdraw from the University, an undergraduate student should contact the academic retention coordinator who is located in the Gardner Center.
+A graduate student who wishes to withdraw from the University should contact the appropriate graduate program office.